etlegacy/etlegacy-docs/skillrating.rst

 * Why using TrueSKill and not using the system implemented in ETPub?

 Simply said, TrueSkill is a more modern approach of the model used by ETPub.
 Specifically, it is less prone to rating uncertainty becoming stuck over time, and its conservative estimation that is slowly increasing provides a better alternative to replace XPs save in the eyes of players.
-What the ETPub system did better than TrueSkill is in taking the map bias parameter (absent in the original TrueSkill), which was implemented as an extension in the SR implementation.

 * What are the differences between TrueSkill and the system implemented in Legacy mod?

-The implementation extends the algorithm with an extra parameter to take into account the map bias of each match.
+What the ETPub system did better than TrueSkill is in modeling the effect of asymmetric maps, which is completely absent in the original TrueSkill.
+The implementation extends the algorithm to take into account this map bias in each match.

 * What are the actual limitations of the system?